A Surrogate model for High Temperature Superconducting Magnets to Predict Current Distribution with Neural Network: Introduction

 In recent years, artificial intelligence and machine learning methods have gained increasing attention in applied superconductivity for their rapid prediction abilities.
 Many studies have demonstrated the feasibility of neural networks for specific tasks, including estimating levitation forces \cite{Liu2022, Ke2022}, computing magnetic fields \cite{Wang2023, Mohammad2023} and AC losses \cite{Zhang2018, Zhou2025} in HTS magnets, predicting material properties \cite{Mohammad2022, Shahriar2025}, and evaluating the critical current ($J_c$) under different field and temperature conditions \cite{Giacomo2022, Zhu2022, Nitish2023}.
+These studies have demonstrated excellent performance on their specific prediction tasks.

-The outputs of the models constructed in these studies are usually a single electromagnetic property.
-In contrast, the current density distribution is the most fundamental variable in superconducting calculations, as it directly determines other properties such as magnetic fields, magnetization losses, electromagnetic force, etc. Therefore, developing a surrogate model that can directly predict the current density distribution represents a more general and powerful approach.
+In this work, the focus is placed on HTS solenoids considering the screening current effect, and the model is trained to directly predict the current density distribution of the solenoid, as it directly determines other properties such as magnetic fields, magnetization losses, and electromagnetic force, etc. Such a model can be applied to predict a broader range of HTS magnet characteristics, which is of significant importance.

 However, developing a neural network with $J_c$ as outputs meets several challenges.
 First, the current distribution in REBCO magnets is governed by structure geometries and operation dynamics.
 Constructing datasets that fully cover these variations leads to massive data sizes.
 Second, training neural networks on such datasets requires corresponding architecture design to avoid over-fitting or under-fitting.
 Therefore, selecting suitable network architectures and hyperparameters is essential to balance prediction accuracy, generalization capability, and computational cost.